-Today in Tedium: The modern computer store, as I've argued in the past, is a bit of a mess.
+Today in Tedium: The modern computer store, as I’ve argued in the past, is a bit of a mess.
 It’s all about the hard sell (in a gigantic box) at the cost of any personality whatsoever.
-It was so bad that Apple (and later, Microsoft) had to create its own self-branded stores to ensure their products were seen in the proper light.
+(Micro Center notwithstanding; that place is great.)
+It was so bad that Apple (and later, Microsoft, though not permanently) had to create its own self-branded stores to ensure their products were seen in the proper light.
 This is kind of painful, of course, because personal computers were really the domain of the hobbyist at first.
 But all too quickly, and perhaps not best for the consumer, that all changed.
 Tonight’s Tedium ponders the birth of computer retail and why the mom-and-pop byte peddler lost out. — Ernie @ Tedium

-The starting price for the TRS-80, which Radio Shack put on sale for the first time 40 years ago this week.
+The starting price for the TRS-80, which Radio Shack put on sale for the first time on August 3, 1977.
 It wasn’t the first personal computer, but it was perhaps the first to be sold by a major retailer.
 The device came a mere two years after the first independent computer retailer opened its doors.

 Early computer store owner Dick Heiser, shown on the cover of Interface, the magazine of the Southern California Computer Society. (via eBay)

 The early risk-takers who proved that retail actually made sense for computers